mylescarey2019/DormRoommateFinder/UseCases-PsuedoCode.md

 1. Database model consists of student and survey_answer entities
    - a student  has 0 to many survey_answer rows
-   - a survey_answer had 1 student
+   - a survey_answer has 1 student
    - data model is normalized

 2. Table Design